 No. Pop-ups don’t support custom code.

-My pop-up keeps reappearing after I dismissed it.
+The pop-up keeps reappearing after dismissing it.

 If your visitors see the pop-up reappear during the same browsing session, they may be visiting your site in a private or incognito window.
 Private windows won’t recognize individual visits, meaning the pop-up will follow the set timing and frequency rules each time the visitors refreshes or visits a new page of your site.